72nd/swiss-qr-invoice/README.md

 additional_info: Rechnung Nr.
 3139 für Gartenarbeiten
 # The invoice amount, omit this if you want a empty amount field
 amount: 3 949.75
-// The currenct, can be CHF or EUR
+// The currency, can be CHF or EUR
 currency: CHF
+// The language of the invoice: de, en, fr, it
+language: de
 ```

 Some words about the `is_qr_iban` field: There is a special QR-Invocie IBAN associated with your account ([learn more](https://www.raiffeisen.ch/bern/de/firmenkunden/liquiditaet-und-zahlungsverkehr/harmonisierung-zahlungsverkehr/qr-rechnung/multiple-qr-iban.html)) if you don't use such a special IBAN set this field to `false`.